lacklusterer/lsD-rsch/README.md

 ## CDP

-- Benefit from assets without having to sell (for example, selling assets to a DEX to provide liquidity)
+- Access liquidity without having to sell (for example, selling assets to a DEX to provide liquidity)
 - "Lock" them instead, still "owning" them
 - Stake assets -> borrow lisUSD
 - "Doubles" the ultility of capital: Earn stake reward and still participate in De-fi with the same capital
-- May have asset liquidated if debt
+- May have asset liquidated if debt, have to pay borrow interest
+- Incentive: Make a profit from borrowed asset to offset

 ### Liquid staking Tokens (LSTs)